michal-h21/make4ht/README.md

 It is possible to globally modify the build settings using the configuration file.
 It is a special version of a build file where the global settings can be set.

-Common task for the configuration file can be declaration of the new commands, loading of the default filters or specification of a default build sequence.
+Common tasks for the configuration file can be a declaration of the new commands, loading of the default filters or specification of a default build sequence.

 One additional functionality not available in the build files are commands for